 At St Luke’s we are proud to be meeting the new Department for Education guidance for Relationships, Health and Sex education ( 2019) and contributing to the Equalities Act (2010) duties on schools, through our PSHE curriculum.
 Additionally, our governing body have expressed their continued support for…“the school’s proactive approach to the teaching and learning about Sex and Relationships.
 We feel the curriculum provides the children of St Luke’s with the knowledge and skills they need to understand their feelings, their bodies and their relationships, and to keep themselves safe.
 We are confident that the curriculum is robust and evidence based and inclusive of all our communities.”

 Art and Design

 At St. Luke’s we aim to nurture children’s enjoyment and appreciation of the visual arts.
 Children develop their understanding and skills in printmaking, drawing, collage, 3D work, textile and painting through a range of engaging cross-curricular projects.
 An important part of the learning process includes experimentation and an exploration of ideas within groups and/or individually.
 The curriculum is further enhanced by educational visits, arts weeks and projects with the local community.
-We have received the Gold Artsmark Award from the Arts Council.
+We have received the Silver Artsmark Award from the Arts Council.